ATHNA Fact Sheet

 What is ATHNA?

-ATHNA is the officially recognized organization for U.S. nursing professionals who provide care to travelers for international or domestic journeys.
+ATHNA is the official organization for U.S. nursing professionals practicing in the ANA recognized specialty of travel health nursing.
 It is a 501 c 3 nonprofit association incorporated in New York State.
 Currently, ATHNA offers free membership to any professional who wishes to join.
 ATHNA advocates for nurses in this specialty and promotes professional development and customized, evidence-based, quality care for every traveler on every journey.
-ATHNA provides its members with several special benefits including an annual Networking Education and Development Day (NED) and the ATHNA educational blog TravelBytes.
+ATHNA provides its members with several special benefits including online CE programming, an annual Networking Education and Development Day (NED) and the ATHNA educational blog TravelBytes.
+The mission of ATHNA is:

 ATHNA is not the organization for “travel nurses”, individuals who travel between hospitals to meet acute staffing shortages.